SimonaHriscu/online-shop-w--react-redux/README.md

-# Online shopping with React
+# Online shopping with Redux

 ## Preview: